-COURSE TITLE CREDITS COURSE DESCRIPTION LANGUAGE LIT 328 Panorama de Literatura Latinoamericana 2 (Post-1820) (Panorama of Latin American Literature 2) (Post-1820) 6 ECTS 3 US Spring semester only This course is an overview of Latin American writings from the Independence era to the present.
+COURSE TITLE CREDITS COURSE DESCRIPTION LANGUAGE LITERATURE LIT 327 Panorama de la Literatura Latinoamericana 1 (Pre-1820) (Panorama of Latin American Literature) (Pre-1820) 6 ECTS 3 US Fall semester only This course is an overview of Latin American writings from the pre-Hispanic period until the eve of the Independence movements in the 1820s.
+It includes literary works in poetry and non-fiction, such as the chronicles of conquest.
+It also features a selection of literary works (including prose, drama, and essay) that have received recognition from specialists and the general reading public for being the most outstanding in Latin America.
+Conducted in Spanish = LIT 328 Panorama de Literatura Latinoamericana 2 (Post-1820) (Panorama of Latin American Literature 2) (Post-1820) 6 ECTS 3 US Spring semester only This course is an overview of Latin American writings from the Independence era to the present.
 It includes literary works in poetry and non-fiction, including novel, short story, poetry, and essay.
 One major objective is to achieve a knowledge of how these works fit into the framework of Latin America's cultural and intellectual history.
-Conducted in Spanish. = LITERATURE LIT 348 La Idea de España a Través de la Literatura (Imaginaries of Spain through literature) 6 ECTS 3 US The role of literature has been crucial in the articulation of the different imaginaries of Spain.
-In this course, we will analyze how reflections on the Arab legacy and the intellectual debates about bullfighting and flamenco have been used in literary works as a means to represent the complexity of Spain's cultural identity.
-We will focus on the creation of la España castiza versus la España heterodoxa and how this confrontation has been articulated through la España colorista of the Romantic travellers, la España negra , la España de la República y del exilio , la España del franquismo , la España de la transición , and la España de la democracia .
-Paintings and films, as well as philosophical, historical, and political essays will also be studied.
 Conducted in Spanish. = LIT 365 Literatura Española Contemporánea (Siglos XIX y XX) (Contemporary Spanish Literature of the 19th & 20th Century) 6 ECTS 3 US This course analyzes Spanish literature of the 19th and 20th centuries and specifically the literary movements of Romanticism, Modernism, "La Generación del 98", "La Generación del 27" and the most current trends in Spanish literature.
 Students will study the literaryaspects as they relate to cultural and historic events which influence or have influenced the various literary trends.
 Conducted in Spanish. = LIT 367E Nobel Prizes in Spanish and Latin American Literature: A Critical Approach 6 ECTS 3 US The Nobel Prize in literature has recognized the works of men and women from many different languages and cultures.
 However, its history is one of controversy: major authors have been ignored by the Swedish Academy.
 The aim of this course is to analyze the life and the works of the Spanish and Latin American Literature Nobel Prize Winners and the reasons for the Academy's choices.
 The study will be carried out from a critical and comparative perspective within a historical and literary context.
 The Generation of 1927, Post-Spanish Civil War narrative or Magical Realism among other great literary tendencies will be included.
 Conducted in English.
 LIT 370 El Cuento Latinoamericano del Siglo XX (Latin American Short Stories of the 20th Century) 6 ECTS 3 US This course analyzes the beginnings of thethe short story in Latin America in the 20th century and its subsequent development, revising the different styles and literary movements which take place over time and the extraordinary contribution of women writers to this genre.
 The complex social, political and cultural reality-will be studied as it is reflected in the Latin American short story.
 The stories of Horacio Quiroga, Modernism, "Criollismo", Magic Realism and the most recent literary tendencies will be examined.
 Conducted in Spanish. = LIT 371 Mujer y Literatura Española (Siglos XIX-XX) (Women & Spanish Literature (19th-20th Centuries)) Spring semester only This course analyzes the role of women in Spanish literature in the 19th and 20th centuries as well as the literary works written specifically by women during both centuries.
 The role of women in literature of previous centuries will also be examined.
 It is mainly during Romanticism that women begin to take an active role in literature and by the middle of the 20th century women have the liberty to express themselves and their vision of reality through the world of fiction.
 Conducted in Spanish. =